Venryx/lalm-2010-analysis/MainReport/TranslationToEnglish/README.md

 The numbered files above show each step of the translation process.

-There are many steps, because human-translation is expensive, so I tried to use machine-translation (with manual grammatical refinement) where possible, to then be merged with the parts that required human translation.
+There are many steps, because human-translation is expensive, so I tried to use machine-translation where possible (with manual grammar fixes then added), to then be merged with the parts that required human translation.

 This sentence-marking -> splitting -> sentence-matching -> merging process is a bit complex, hence all the steps.